archaicvirus/Pic-2-Tic/README.md

 ![pixel_data_output_example](https://user-images.githubusercontent.com/25288625/227093468-c9096f79-0925-4798-9122-d54438cc5c6e.PNG)

 ## Side Notes...
+- I have only tested this with .png .jpeg and .bmp image formats.
 - The program is not 100% complete, so expect possible bugs (although I haven't found any major ones testing)
 - Note the features (WIP feature) at the end are not finished...
 - The copy pixel data button works fine, but for now you will have to write your own function to use pix() to draw each pixel using the output data.